 Real territory of innovation, Namur doesn’t stop growing in every spheres (mobility, heritage, culture, tourism, waste management, etc).
 The « Smart City » is constantly increasing its offer of products and services in order to answer its citizens needs.
 In 2021, Namur joined the Network of UNESCO’s creative cities in the creative field of « digital arts ».
 It is the first Belgian city to join this Network in this thematic.

-The KIKK is an international digital and creative culture festival that brings more than 3.500 people from 46 different countries to Namur.
+The KIKK is an international digital and creative culture festival that brings more than 25.000 people from 46 different countries to Namur.
 The festival explores the economic and artistic implications of new technologies.
+This year it was the 10th anniverary of the festival.
 Bringing together the best from the world of technology, visual arts, music, architecture, design and interactive media, the KIKK is now considered to be a flagship international event.

 Places of creativity

 The TRAKK, an initiative supported by the EU (FEDER) and Wallonia, is a Walloon creative hub, a space of multi-disciplinary co-creation promoting creative projects throughout the whole territory of Namur.
 It was born out of a collaboration between various partners: the BEP, the KIKK, the Resources network and the University of Namur.
 The aim is to welcome/support promoters of projects and business leaders from Namur as they seek to successfully develop creative and innovative projects.

 With the support of European funding, the BEP has recently constructed a new building which is larger and more suitable, in order to host the services not only of the creative hub but also of start-ups in search of turnkey infrastructure.
 The chosen site is the former sports hall of the University of Namur, located just a stone’s throw from the city centre of Namur.
 This project amounts to an investment of € 4 million and will be operational by the middle of 2019.

 Smart Gastronomy Lab